karmaniverous/stan-cli/guides/stan-assistant-guide.md

 - `--facets-on <names...>` forces named facets active (this run only; does not persist)
 - `--facets-off <names...>` forces named facets inactive (this run only; does not persist)

+Notes:

+- `-f, --facets` enables the overlay only; it does not implicitly activate all facets.
+Per-facet activation comes from `<stanPath>/system/facet.state.json` plus per-run overrides.
+- Diff archives remain “changed-only”: anchored files appear in `archive.diff.tar` only when changed vs the active snapshot baseline.
+If an anchored file did not exist at baseline time and is introduced afterward, it may appear once as “added” in the next diff (expected).

 Overlay safety:
 - When a facet is inactive by default/state and its excluded subtree has no on-disk anchors, the CLI may auto-suspend the drop (treat it active) to avoid accidentally hiding large areas without breadcrumbs.
 - Explicit per-run `--facets-off` must remain off (no auto-suspension).